MaikonSchumann/portfolio-project2-password-generator/README.md

 Checked responsiveness using Chrome DevTools on various screens like iPhone 5 (320px wide) and 5k iMac Pro (5120x2880px).
 Used media queries for more responsiveness.

 - - -

+# Credits

+I started this project based on my own needs, this is not a copy.

+The background image on the website is from Unsplash under a free license agreement.
+1. Image background link can be found [here](https://unsplash.com/pt-br/fotografias/arte-abstrata-verde-e-rosa-z7prq6BtPE4).

+The Favicon is from Icon Archive under a free license agreement.
+1. The icon link can be found [here](https://www.iconarchive.com/show/papirus-apps-icons-by-papirus-team/preferences-desktop-user-password-icon.html).